Skip to main content

 Sleep training a child isn’t for those who aren’t comfortable allowing their child to cry or who struggle with not responding when their child is fussy.
 “There’s evidence from an evolutionary standpoint that we are wired to respond to children’s cries,” Craig Canapari, M.D., director of the sleep medicine program at the Yale School of Medicine and the author of explained to Parents.
 “This is a very deep drive, and it kind of goes against our natural inclination to ignore this.”

-Parenting Science also suggests that the Ferber Method isn’t suitable for “children who have a conditioned fear of being left alone or who have a conditioned vomiting response.”
+Some experts also suggest that the Ferber Method isn’t suitable for “children who have a conditioned fear of being left alone or who have a conditioned vomiting response.”
 They also note that this method doesn’t address many common problems of sleep disruptions, including certain medical conditions, night terrors, and disruptive sleep schedules.

 Dispelling myths

-The Ferber Method, and sleep training in general, is controversial for many, especially those who equate it with the “cry it out” method.
+The Ferber Method sleep training concept, in general, is controversial for many, especially those who equate it with the “cry it out” method.
 Many detractors of the method believe that you put your child to bed at a set time and don’t see them until the morning, regardless of whether they cry or fuss, which is not how the Ferber Method works.

 Ferber suggests that it’s important for your child to learn to fall asleep on their own, so if they wake in the middle of the night, they are comfortable putting themselves back to sleep.
 If you’re consistently rocking your child or lying down with them until they fall asleep, they don’t know what to do when they wake up alone.